 Nicotine gum is available in 2 mg and 4 mg per piece doses.
 The 2 mg per piece gum is recommended for those who smoke less than 25 cigarettes per day and the 4 mg per piece gum is recommended for those who smoke more than 25 cigarettes per day.
 The gum is usually used for up to 12 weeks with no more than 24 pieces per day.

 Nicotine gum therapy often fails if people chew too few pieces per day or do not continue chewing for a sufficient number of weeks.
 The U.S. Public Health Service recommends a fixed schedule of a minimum of one piece every 12 hours for at least 13 months.

 Common side effects include soreness of the mouth, hiccups, indigestion, and jaw ache.
 Modifying the chewing technique can usually alleviate these effects.

 Nicotine nasal spray (Nicotrol NS) is available by prescription only.
 It is administered in one 0.5 mg dose to each nostril.
 Initially, the spray is administered in 12 doses per hour, and then increased as needed to relieve symptoms.
 A minimum of 8 doses per day and a maximum of 40 doses per day is recommended.
 Treatment usually lasts 36 months.

 Ninety-four percent of people using nicotine nasal spray experience moderate to severe nasal irritation in the first 2 days of use.
 Eighty-one percent experience nasal irritation after 3 weeks, although the effect is much less severe.

 Some users develop a dependency to nicotine nasal spray.
-About 1520% of users reported using the spray for 36 months longer than recommended, and at a higher dose than recommended.
+About 1520 percent of users reported using the spray for 36 months longer than recommended, and at a higher dose than recommended.
 Nicotine nasal sprays cannot be used in combination with other NRT (such as a patch).